eoinkelly/notes/floating-point-numbers.md

 ### Infinity

-* expontent all 1, significand all 0 = representation of Infinity
+* exponent all 1, significand all 0 = representation of Infinity
-* there is positive/negative infinity depending on sign)
+* there is positive/negative infinity depending on sign
 * positive Infinity and negative Infinity must be considered equal

 ### NaN

-* exponent all 1, significand *not* all 0 = representiona of NaN
+* exponent all 1, significand *not* all 0 = representioan of NaN
 * represents the result of various undefined calculations
 * there is positive and negative NaN
 * _Even bit identical NaN values must *not* be considered equal_

 ### other

 there is another special case where exponent bits are 0 and the mantissa is interpreted as a simple bit string - more at http://www.cprogramming.com/tutorial/floating_point/understanding_floating_point_representation.html